NWChemEx/Chemist/docs/source/background/terminology.rst

       Stands for application programming interface.
 This is the interface a program exposes so that it can be called by other software.

+   DFT
+      Stands for density-functional theory.
+DFT is usually differentiated from wavefunction-based theories.

    DSL
       Stands for domain-specific language.
 A DSL is a series of objects, and operations on those objects, which facilitates expressing ideas from a specific domain.
 For example, a quantum chemistry DSL should make it easy to build and construct quantum mechanical models of chemistry.
 Notably DSLs are used to express intent, they usually do not actually carry out the computation themselves.

    ONIOM